 "I don't think so!
 You have no monsters to protect you!
 That means I can launch a direct attack!"

-The ocean duelist was shocked by Joey's seemingly selective memory.
+The ocean duelist looked shocked at Joey's seemingly selective memory.
 "I'd like to see you try that, land lubber!
 You're forgetting that the field is flooded with my ocean."

-That rattled Joey for a moment, but he put his game face back on.
+Joey's confident grin faltered a bit, but he put his game face back on.
 "No biggie.
 I'll find some way around your ocean, Mako!"
 'I will need the right card or else I'm toast on his next turn!'

 "Not likely.
 Neither of your monsters are a match for the mighty ocean!"